zbomLeo/WH-MSDM/README.md

 # WH-MSDM

-WH-MSDM is a W-Hilbert curve based multiscale data model for spatial indexing and management of 3D geological blocks in Digital Earth applications.
+Multiscale 3D geological characterization and joint analysis have become key avenues in spatial information sciences.
+However, the non-uniform spatial distribution of objects and scale heterogeneity in geological surveys lead to dispersed storage, long access paths, and limited query performance in managing multiscale 3D geological model data.
+This study presents a W-Hilbert curve-based multiscale data model (WH-MSDM) that improves data indexing and management through a unified data structure (UDS) for multi-scale blocks and a bidirectional mapping model (BMM) linking spatial coordinates to memory locations.
+It supports spatial, attribute, hybrid, and cross-scale queries for diverse retrieval tasks.
+By exploiting the space-filling properties of the W-Hilbert curve to linearize multidimensional geological data into a one-dimensional index, it preserves locality and increases query efficiency across scales.
+Experimental results demonstrate that WH-MSDM outperforms the three selected mainstream baselines in unified organization and diverse querying of multiscale 3D geological model data.
+It provides a data-model foundation for Digital Earth-oriented multiscale 3D geological analysis.

+---
-This repository contains the source code for the paper "WH-MSDM: a W-Hilbert curve-based multiscale data model for spatial indexing and management of 3D geological blocks in Digital Earth applications" by **Genshen Chen et al.**
+This repository contains the source code for the paper "WH-MSDM: a W-Hilbert curve-based multiscale data model for spatial indexing and management of 3D geological blocks in Digital Earth applications" by **Genshen Chen, Gang Liu, Qiongqi Wu, Yang Dong, Zhiting Zhang, Xiangwu Zeng, and Junping Xiong**

+This repository is owned and maintained by the authors of the above manuscript, submitted to Applied Sciences (Manuscript ID: applisci-4012106).

 Corresponding author: **Prof. Gang Liu (liugang@cug.edu.cn)**

-Affiliation: School of Computer Science, China University of Geosciences(Wuhan)
+Affiliation: School of Computer Science, China University of Geosciences(Wuhan) Update date: Nov.

-Date: Nov.
 17, 2025

 ## Project structure